MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailPublicFolder.md

 ```

 ### -Credential
-!!!
-Exchange Server 2010

-The Credential parameter specifies the user name and password to use to access Active Directory.

-This parameter requires the creation and passing of a credential object.
-This credential object is created by using the Get-Credential cmdlet.
-For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkid=142122).

-!!!
-Exchange Server 2013

-The Credential parameter specifies the user name and password to use to access Active Directory.

-This parameter requires the creation and passing of a credential object.
-This credential object is created by using the Get-Credential cmdlet.
-For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

-!!!
-Exchange Server 2016, Exchange Online

 The Credential parameter specifies the user name and password that's used to run this command.
 Typically, you use this parameter in scripts or when you need to provide different credentials that have the required permissions.

 This parameter requires the creation and passing of a credential object.
 This credential object is created by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).

 ```yaml
 Type: PSCredential